faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Tactics_lecture.md

 (a compatibility is required between `pure` and `bind`, but we neglect it).

-The interest of `bind` is that it allows composition: if `f : a → m β` and `g : β → m γ` then we would like `g ∘ f : a → m γ`, but it does not type-check.
+The interest of `bind` is that it allows composition: if `f : a → m β` and `g : β → m γ` then we would like `g ∘ f : α → m γ`, but it does not type-check.
 On the other hand,

 ```lean
 fun (a : α) ↦ bind (bind (pure a) f) g